myeong/meetup/topic_fuzziness/March2020/readme.txt

-Analysis of tag and topics fuzziness, using tag-tag amd category-tag coocurences.
+Analysis of tag and topics fuzziness, using tag-tag and category-tag coocurences.
 Rao-Stirling entropy, Typicality, Coherence, #RSPVs, entry/exit rate, etc.